Robert Tilton

-A member of the faculty of Carnegie Mellon University since 1992, Robert Tilton holds a joint appointment in the Department of Chemical Engineering and in the Department of Biomedical Engineering, and serves as Director of the Center for Complex Fluids Engineering.
+A member of the faculty of Carnegie Mellon University since 1992, Robert Tilton is Chevron Professor of Chemical Engineering.
 He earned a B.Ch.E. from the University of Delaware in 1986, and an M.S. and Ph.D. in Chemical Engineering from Stanford University in 1987 and 1991, respectively.
 His Ph.D. research was supervised by Alice Gast and Channing Robertson and was recognized by the 1993 Victor K. LaMer Award for Outstanding Graduate Research in Colloid and Surface Chemistry from the American Chemical Society.
 Following his Ph.D. he conducted postdoctoral research in the Department of Physical Chemistry at the Royal Institute of Technology in Stockholm, Sweden.
 He is a Fellow of the American Chemical Society and a Fellow of the American Institute for Medical and Biological Engineering.

 Research in Tilton's group addresses problems in complex fluid interfacial phenomena.
 This entails fundamental investigations of the structure and dynamics of macromolecules, surfactants and composite nanoparticles in suspension or adsorbed at solid or fluid interfaces supports application-driven research in environmental nanotechnology, aerosolized carriers for pulmonary drug delivery, and high efficiency emulsifiers.